 There are nine Supreme Court justices, and they are elected within three judicial districts.
 They serve eight-year terms.
 They work together as a unit deciding cases.

 The Supreme Court assigns cases to the Court of Appeals which absorbs the overlap from the Supreme Court.
 The Court of Appeals was established in 1995 and uses ten judges elected across five judicial districts, and they serve eight-year terms.
 They hear cases all over the state.
 The Court of Appeals is called the “error-correcting” court.

-Mississippi’s Justice Courts are another limited jurisdiction court with domain over small claims civil matters of $3,500 or less, misdemeanor crimes and traffic violations that take place outside a municipality.
+Justice Courts are another limited jurisdiction court with domain over small claims civil matters of $3,500 or less, misdemeanor crimes and traffic violations that take place outside a municipality.
 These courts can also conduct bond hearings, hold preliminary felony hearings and issue search warrants.
-The state of Mississippi has 82 Justice Courts throughout and 197 judges who oversee them.
+The state has 82 Justice Courts throughout and 197 judges who oversee them.
 Justice Court judges are elected in partisan elections, and they serve four-year terms.
 Drug Courts are an off-shoot of Justice Court and handle special cases that relate to drug and alcohol addiction.
 Drug Court aims to assist with rehabilitation and treatment rather than just punishment.

-Municipal Courts in Mississippi are the final type of limited jurisdiction court for the state, and they handle misdemeanors, local ordinance violations, and traffic offenses.
+Municipal Courts in the state are the final type of limited jurisdiction court for the state, and they handle misdemeanors, local ordinance violations, and traffic offenses.
 These courts hold a lot of initial hearings where defendants are charged and advised of their rights.
 Municipal Courts also hold bond hearings and preliminary felony hearings.
 Another off-shoot of Municipal Courts are Youth Courts which focus solely on juvenile issues.
-Mississippi has 237 Municipal Courts.
+MS has 237 Municipal Courts.
 Most municipalities have at least one or more.
 Municipal Court judges are appointed by the town government, and each serve a different term of office.